 What if we told you there’s no need to battle Mother Nature daily in your garden?
-What if instead she could do your work for you?
+What if instead, she could do your work for you?
 Do-Nothing gardening does just that.
 An almost wild, fully organic garden that basically cares for itself.
 No digging either!
 This is not to say the whole thing will just spring in your backyard by the power of wishful thinking.
-With a little know-how a proper start will do the rest.
+With a little know-how, a proper start will do the rest.

 No-dig gardening is a non-cultivation method of organic gardening.
 Masanobu Fukuoka, a Japanese farmer and philosopher, is considered the original pioneer of the method, starting his research in 1938 and later in 1975 published the book The One-Straw Revolution as a result of his studies.

-Fukuoka also describes his method as “do-nothing farming”, which relates to avoiding to use artificial fertilisers and tools.
-You still have to put effort, but a different kind.
-Fukuoka saw farming both as a way to produce food and a spiritual approach to life.
+Fukuoka also describes his method as “do-nothing farming”, which relates to avoiding the use of artificial fertilisers and gardening tools.
+You still have to put effort, but a different kind of effort.

-Do-Nothing farming works in conjunction with the biodiversity of the area you are farming in, and is supposed to help the complexity of both flora and fauna with the mind of creating a working ecosystem inside your garden.
+Do-Nothing farming works in conjunction with the biodiversity of the area you are farming in and is supposed to help the complexity of both flora and fauna with the mind of creating a working ecosystem inside your garden.

 The No-Dig method takes advantage of the natural soil food web, which is necessary for the cycle of nutrients and the prevention of harmful organisms and diseases.
-Plants transfer part of the carbon they produce to the soil, where it in turn feeds microbes that convert organic elements available in the soil to mineral elements which the plants feed on.
+Plants transfer part of the carbon they produce to the soil, where it, in turn, feeds microbes that convert organic elements available in the soil to mineral elements which the plants feed on.

 Fukuoka was convinced that this method of gardening can reverse water pollution, soil erosion, and biodiversity loss, at the same time providing sufficient amounts of food.
 While that is completely true, Do-Nothing Gardening can’t be replicated on an industrial scale.

 No-Dig gardening was popularised in Australia thanks to Esther Deans in the same period as when Fukuoka’s book came out.
 She wrote No-Dig Gardening and Leaves of Life.
-Esther travelled all around Australia to actively teach this method of gardening, including promoting it to people with special needs, and emphasising the necessity to maintain water quality.
+Esther travelled all around Australia to actively teach this method of gardening, including promoting it to people with special needs and emphasising the necessity to maintain water quality.

 Although many of the described plant varieties and practices in The One Straw Revolution relate tightly to the conditions in the author’s home region, the philosophy and principles have been used extensively all around the world to great effects.

-In Fukuoka’s case those would be chickens running free in orchards, ducks and carp populating rice fields.
+In Fukuoka’s case, those would be chickens running free in orchards, ducks and carp populating rice fields.
 He specifically used the spider population in his fields as a meter for sustainability.
-His philosophy and practices directly challenged the need for mechanised farming to achieve high productivity instead of small scale operations.
-Despite his family farm being larger than the Japanese average he used a single field of grain crops as a small-scale example of his method.
+His philosophy and practices directly challenged the need for mechanised farming to achieve high productivity instead of small-scale operations.
+Despite his family farm is larger than the Japanese average he used a single field of grain crops as a small-scale example of his method.

-The most important thing is to setup your garden in such a way that will let nature do the cultivation for you.
+The most important thing is to set up your garden in such a way that will let nature do the cultivation for you.

-- ripened manure
+- Ripened manure

-- old straw
+- Old straw

-- mushroom compost
+- Mushroom compost

 Creativity is the limit.
 This layer is mixed into the soil of your garden through worm, insect and microbe activity.
-Furthermore worms and other denizens of the soil assist with it’s structure improving aeration and drainage with their tunnels, and binding together soil particles with their secretions.
-This natural biosphere promotes health in the top soil layer where the annual plants root and enables them to thrive.
+Furthermore, worms and other denizens of the soil assist with its structure improving aeration and drainage with their tunnels and binding together soil particles with their secretions.
+This natural biosphere promotes health in the topsoil layer where the annual plants root and enables them to thrive.

 When you find the ground layer plants have grown too tall you can cut them and leave them there as mulch too.
-This will return their nutrients to the soil beneath and also supress weed growth.
+This will return their nutrients to the soil beneath and also suppress weed growth.
 This will also allow you to sow seeds in the same area, as the ground layer will hide them from birds.
 Leaving the straw from previous crops or the aforementioned unneeded plants as mulch improves the nitrogen fixation in the soil.

 This is a much more effortless method than digging and requires pretty much nothing but time.
-It’s a slow but long term process, since once you set up your No-Dig garden and reach the critical organic mass to sustain the needed bio diversity of your miniature ecosystem it will care for itself.
+It’s a slow but long-term process since once you set up your No-Dig garden and reach the critical organic mass to sustain the needed biodiversity of your miniature ecosystem it will care for itself.